-The policy will be executed under five (5) priority areas namely: the food services environment, provision of meals, the physical activity environment, health promotion and lifestyle habits development, and curriculum development.
 Nutrition training should be at all levels to encompass the principals/teachers at the highest level and cooks/food providers who implement and control food provision.

-A joint partnership is established with key Government Ministries, Departments and Agencies (MDAs) and other stakeholders for the successful implementation and administration of the policy.
+Partnership will be established with key Government Ministries, Departments and Agencies (MDAs) and other stakeholders for the successful implementation and administration of the policy.
 The legislative framework is to be fully developed and implemented.
 The monitoring and evaluation techniques will be reenergized and strengthened to ensure the viability and sustainability of the policy.

-The policy will be reviewed after five years.
+The policy will be reviewed after five years of implementation.